Denmark Expat Health Insurance Guide

 One final point that may surprise you is just how well placed German speakers may find themselves.
 Thanks to a shared border with Germany, a fair number of Danes also speak fluent German, though this is more prevalent around the border area.
 The further north one travels, the less common it is to hear German spoken.

 Denmark has a varied transport system.
 Possibly the most noticeable aspect on arrival is just how popular cycling is in the cities.
-Bicycles can be bought or hired easily and are a quick and enjoyable way to both get around and also to enjoy the sights.
+Bicycles can be bought or hired easily and are a quick and enjoyable way to both get around and also to enjoy the sites.

 Dyed-in-the-wool car drivers should be aware that high levels of taxation makes driving in Denmark incredibly expensive.
 Not only are cars far more expensive to buy or hire than in other European countries but the cost of fuel can also be prohibitive.
 All this means that if you plan on driving in Denmark, do your research before you leave home to ensure you fully understand the financial implications involved.